 Collagen peptides and FODMAPs

-Collagen peptides have not been tested formally, but they are suspected to be low FODMAP.
-Therefore, if you decide to try collagen peptides, just be sure to test it out first before you consume regularly to make sure it doesn’t trigger any symptoms.
-Also, be sure that whatever collagen product you choose does not contain any of these common protein supplement ingredients that are high FODMAP.
+Collagen peptides have not been tested formally, but they are most likely low FODMAP as they consist mostly of protein.
+Be sure that whatever collagen product you choose does not contain any of these common protein supplement ingredients that are high FODMAP.

 - Sweeteners: Avoid added sweeteners like agave syrup, honey, high fructose corn syrup, crystallized fructose, sugar alcohols like mannitol, sorbitol, erythritol, or xylitol.
 Also avoid fruit concentrates like mango, pear, peach, or apple concentrates as well as molasses, sorghum syrup, and golden syrup.
 Other high FODMAP sweeteners include inulin, chicory root, and fructo-oligosaccharides.